The Full-rigger Suomen Joutsen

 Width | 12,5 m |

-The ship is open to the public during June, July and August.
 In the digital museum you can visit the vessel all year round.